microsoft/globalopenaihack/README.md

 This is a repository to aggregate content to be used if you are running a hackathon event focused on AI solutions.

+If you encounter a word or phrase you don't understand, check out our [Vocabulary](Vocabulary.md) page.

-If you aren't finding what you are looking for in this repository, it might be because we pulled from one of these [Interesting Links](InterestingLinks.md).
+If you aren't finding what you are looking for in this repository, it might be because we didn't want to reproduce data points in our [Interesting Links](InterestingLinks.md).

 ## Contributing